veerapandi2100/shop/README.md

 About The Project

-Using JWT, Bcrypt, Sequalize, Winston (log), nodemon packages.
+Using JWT, Bcrypt, Sequalize, Winston (log), nodemon, joi packages.

 **Simple Api to create a purchase details portal based on the customer.**